arosbio/cpsign_docs/source/sections/cli/model-info.md

 (checkversion)=

-# Check-version
+# `model-info`

-The check-version program reads a CPSign model and prints information about it, i.e. what version of CPSign was used to build the model and should thus be able to use it.
+The `model-info` program reads a CPSign model and prints information about it, i.e. what version of CPSign was used to build the model and should thus be able to use it.

 ```{contents} Table of Contents
 :backlinks: top